Initiated & funded by

 We see the value of partnerships and communities of practice in driving teaching innovations.
 We organise seminars, workshops and online self-help resources to keep the conversations going and to discover new perspectives in technology-enriched T&L.

 For more information about TELI,

 please visit http://teli.hku.hk

 Professor LAM Tai Hing

 Sir Robert Kotewall Professor in Public Health

 Chair Professor of Community Medicine of School of Public Health, Li Ka Shing Faulty of Medicine, The University of Hong Kong

-Professor of Department of Computer Science, The University of Hong Kong
+Professor of the Department of Computer Science, The University of Hong Kong

 Dr. HO Sai Yin Daniel